sergiuchuck/preact_hw_2/README.md

 If some piece of json can be processed - do it.

-If cannot - dive into it.
+If cannot - subdivide it or dive into it.

 If cannot - print it out with warning.